When and how much should I prompt my child?

 Each child’s goals and the ways we target them depend on the child’s skill level.
 If the child isn’t using any words, we may use picture icons as a means to communicate.
 If the child is already using single words, we will encourage two words together.
 If he/she uses two words, we’ll encourage three, etc.

-Why does my child sometimes not receive a snack from the therapist or Yikes Tikes! teacher?
+Why does my child sometimes not receive a snack from the therapist?
 I know he/she is hungry!

 During snack time, we wait for the child to show a natural interest in the food.
 For example, if a child is looking at a snack or raising his hand, the therapist may respond by prompting him to communicate at his current level.
 The adult could shake a snack container or show it to the child to elicit a request.
 However, if the child still does not show interest, we follow his lead and do not force him to request something he doesn’t want.